dpnolan/taba/README.md

 __TABA DATAstat.docx__
 The assignment document, as provided by Hicham

+__TABA_Bank_data_logic_regression.ipynb__
+Logistic regression analysis for the bank telesales dataset - A copy of the Colab Jupyter notebook containing the code, descriptions, results and graphs

 __TABA_time_series_analysis.ipynb__
 Time series analysis for air departures - A copy of the Colab Jupyter notebook containing the code, descriptions, results and graphs